 Hawthorne Berries are both legendary and specific for heart wellness.
 Centuries of use in clinical practice, validated by today's scientific scrutiny, place this potent herb in top position for restoring healthy heart function.

-Coleus Forskohlii improves heart health, blood pressure, and increases oxygen transport.
+Coleus Forskohlii has been used for centuries to improve heart health, blood pressure, and increase oxygen transport.
 It works on muscles in the heart and in blood vessel walls producing a more powerful heartbeat and widening of blood vessels.

 Ginger Root lowers cholesterol and helps prevent blood from clotting.
-This helps treat heart disease where blood vessels become blocked leading to heart attack or stroke.
+Normal blood composition helps in heart disease where blood vessels become blocked leading to heart attack or stroke.

 Ginkgo biloba addresses problems related to poor blood flow by thinning the blood, reducing high cholesterol, hardening of the arteries, blood clots, and heart disease.